 The Kumtor Mine has an Emergency Response Plan (the "Kumtor ERP") and hazardous material transportation procedures.
 We conduct quarterly mock exercises to test different aspects of the Kumtor ERP, including response time, effective communications and the skills of the emergency response team and we have updated the Kumtor ERP to ensure notification protocols remain valid and improvements from the mock exercises are incorporated in the plan.
-The update remains valid and meets all Kyrgyz legal requirements and follows international standards.
+The update remains valid and meets all Kyrgyz Republic legal requirements and follows international standards.

 The Kumtor Mine's cyanide transporation operation from the Balykchy Marsalling Yard to the Kumtor Mine was initially certified in compliance with the Cyanide Code in April 2012, recertified again in September 2015, and most recently again in December 2018.
+Re-certification is required by the International Cynaide Management Cyanide Code every three years.

-In November 2011, and again in September 2015, the Kumtor Mine operations (with respect to transportation of cyanide) were audited against the International Cyanide Management Code for the Manufacture, Transport and Use of Cyanide in the Production of Gold.
+In November 2011, and again in September 2015, the Kumtor Mine operations (with respect to transportation of cyanide) were audited against the International Cyanide Management Code for the Manufacture, Transport and Use of

+Cyanide in the Production of Gold.
 The audit was conducted by an independent consultant and on both occasions the operation was deemed to be in substantial compliance with the Code.